danday74/shelljs.exec/README.md

 - [x] Use this module instead of shelljs' exec method for speeds [20x faster](#benchmarks)

-- [x] Use shelljs' other methods as they are lightning fast (e.g. shelljs.echo shelljs.which shelljs.cat)
+- [x] Use shelljs' other methods as they are lightning fast (e.g. shelljs.echo shelljs.which shelljs.cat etc)

-This is a zero-dependency module
+This module offers a shelljs.exec like interface and is a zero-dependency module